KANDUKURIYASWANTH/The_Saviours/README.md

 This is an event named Decode the information under Robomania in Avishkar the tech fest of MNNIT

-Here we are using th concepts of deep learning and machine learning to decode the audio
+Here we are using th concepts of deep learning and speech recogniser to decode the audio

 Team members